sky-uk/osprey/README.md

 # Named map of supported providers (currently `osprey` and `azure`)
 providers:
   osprey:
+    # Mandatory for windows, optional for unix systems.
+    # CA cert to use for HTTPS connections to osprey.
+    # Uses system's CA certs if absent (only in unix systems).
+    # certificate-authority: /tmp/osprey-238319279/cluster_ca.crt

+    # Alternatively, base64-encoded PEM format certificate.
+    # This will override certificate-authority if specified.
+    # Same caveat for Windows systems applies.
+    # certificate-authority-data: LS0tLS1CRUdJTiBDRVJUSUZJQ0FURS0tLS0tCk5vdCB2YWxpZAotLS0tLUVORCBDRVJUSUZJQ0FURS0tLS0tCg==

     # Named map of target osprey servers to contact for access-tokens
     targets:
       # Target osprey's environment name.